 1. Back to school tips

-Encourage problem solving outside of school hours by offering exercises and topics for a variety of ages.
-If you don’t have an education background, ask the teachers at your school for a little advice, as we’re sure they’d be happy to help.
+Encourage problem-solving outside of school hours by offering exercises and topics for a variety of ages.
+If you don’t have an educational background, ask the teachers at your school for a little advice, as we’re sure they’d be happy to help.

-Give busy families a reprieve by listing a few quick and easy school recipes.
-Whether they’re for 15-minute dinners or legendary lunchbox items, they’ll appreciate the time-saving aspect of this post.
+Busy families are always on the lookout for quick and easy school recipes — whether it be healthy lunchbox ideas or 15-minute dinners, they’ll be sure to appreciate the time-saving aspect of this post.
+Start by crowd-sourcing your readers’ best recipe ideas and ask if you can publish them in a regular blog post series.
 Make sure to highlight a few vegan, dairy-free, gluten-free and nut-free options to cover all your bases.

 Ah, chores.
-Parents have been struggling to get their kids to do them forever, but there are definitely strategies that can help!
-Create a DIY how-to for a chore checklist or wheel that parents and kids can collaborate on before implementing.
+Families have been struggling to get their kids on board with household tasks since the dawn of time, but there are definitely strategies that can help!
+You can pair your chore strategy posts with a helpful PDF download that families can print off and use.
+(Bonus: downloads can be a fantastic lead magnet!)
+Create a DIY how-to for a chore checklist or wheel that grown-ups and kids can collaborate on before implementing.

 5. Strategies for tackling homework